 Enjoy over cream cheese as an appetizer, on baked ham, as a grilling sauce, or dipping sauce.

 Southern Jezebel Sauce

 - 1 cup apricot preserves

 - 1 tablespoon Prepared Horseradish

 - 1 teaspoon freshly cracked black pepper

-Will last if stored properly 2 to 3 weeks.
+- The sauce will last if stored properly for 2 to 3 weeks.

 - Enjoy over cream cheese as an appetizer, on baked ham, as a grilling sauce, or dipping sauce.

 Be sure to save this recipe by using the Pin and Print Options!